Frequently Asked Questions about Timber Casualty Losses

 What qualifies as a casualty loss?

-Generally this is a loss caused by a sudden, unexpected, and unusual event from natural or other external forces.
+Generally, this is a loss caused by a sudden, unexpected, and unusual event from natural or other external forces.
 It is not a gradual or progressive loss, such as death caused by periods of low rainfall or natural competition.
-Examples are losses from hurricanes, tornados, floods, plane crashes, wildfires, hail, ice storms, and so on.
+Examples are losses from hurricanes, tornadoes, floods, plane crashes, wildfires, hail, ice storms, and so on.

 Is natural mortality or death of trees a casualty loss?

 A noncasualty business loss may be deductible for an unexpected heavy loss of tree seedlings during an abnormal drought (IRS Revenue Ruling 90-61).
-For example, abnormal droughts occurred in Mississippi during 1998–2000 and were declared by the United States president to be a disaster.
-Heavy seedling losses during these droughts were deductible.
+Check with your local USDA office to confirm the drought in your county was classified as a disaster.
+Heavy seedling losses during these droughts are deductible.

 Does damage from an insect or disease infestation count as a casualty loss?